I've decided to set up a Q&A section for often asked questions. There will be some answers about my books and about publishing in general.

 Q. Will there be more books about Samantha and Alex in Suddenly Royal?

-A. The Royal Agenda is the next book planned for that series and it's Cathy's book.
+A. There are three books in the Royal Series and each book revolves around a different character.
 BUT!
-Sam and Prince Yummy will be making appearances in that book as well. :)
+Sam and Prince Yummy will be making appearances in those book as well.

 Q. Will you ever be traditionally published?